 - creating and maintaining an anti-bullying environment and ensuring that we have a policy and procedure to help us deal effectively with any bullying that does arise and that effective complaints and whistleblowing measures are in place

-- ensuring that we provide a safe physical environment for our children, young people, staff and volunteers, by applying health and safety measures in accordance with the law and regulatory guidance
+- ensuring that we provide a safe physical environment for our children, young people, staff and volunteers, by applying health and safety measures, including covid-19 safety measures, in accordance with the law and regulatory guidance

 Lily.email@example.com / 020 7014 2846